CaptainCrowbar/crow/docs/format.md

         * `u` = With `T` mode, show the unqualified name
         * `Z` = Use `"--"` in place of a null value (zero, an empty string, or a null pointer)
     * Notes:
-        * This is used for any type if the format spec has mode `T`
         * Reference and `const` qualifiers are stripped from the type because the fully qualified original type of a function argument can't be easily retrieved